 List of Skills Needed for a Career in Interior Design

-If you love design, decor and creating cohesive color schemes, interior design could be an excellent career choice for you.
-A designer is hired by individuals, companies and real estate agents to decorate spaces, such as offices, living rooms or bedrooms.
-They take into account the client's taste, budget and the space to come up with a look that matches the customer's needs.
+If you love design, decor, and creating cohesive color schemes, interior design could be an excellent career choice for you.
+A designer is hired by individuals, companies, and real estate agents to decorate spaces, such as offices, living rooms, or bedrooms.
+They take into account a client's taste, budget, and the space to come up with a look that matches the customer's needs.

 Interior designers typically handle cosmetic changes that may or may not be part of a more extensive renovation.
-For instance, rather than installing new granite countertops or knocking down walls, an interior designer chooses paint colors for the walls, selects the styles of furniture and coordinates the colors for drapes, curtains, and accent pieces.
+For instance, rather than installing new granite countertops or knocking down walls, an interior designer chooses paint colors for the walls, selects the styles of furniture, and coordinates the colors for drapes, curtains, and accent pieces.
 If more construction work or other extensive renovations are part of the project, the designer also may coordinate with the contractor.

 Artistic skills combined with people skills are a good foundation for interior designers.
 These are some key traits all interior designers should possess:

 - Communication: As a designer, you will meet with clients to discuss their ideas, so it's essential that you communicate effectively and listen attentively.
 In addition to working well with clients, you need to be able to communicate with contractors who might be overseeing the broader project and with vendors who might be supplying artwork, furniture, and more.